 - Soap.
 While regular dishwashing soap will work in a pinch, the best soap to use as a natural insecticide is a pure soap with fatty acids that will work to eradicate bugs and will mix easily with water.
 Purse Castille soap is a great, inexpensive choice with these fatty acids.
 Make sure not to use product that has additives such as fragrance.

 - Water.
-Tap water should get the job done but if you have water that is loaded with hard mineral deposits, you may want to use distilled water or bottled water instead so you can kill insects without harming your plants with soap scum buildup due to the hard water.
+Tap water should get the job done but if you have hard water that is loaded with hard mineral deposits, you may want to use distilled water or bottled water instead so you can kill insects without harming your plants with soap scum buildup due to the hard water.

-- Spray bottle.
-Your bottle size will vary depending on what you need your insecticidal soap for.
-If you have a few plants with pest problems then you will want to make a decent amount, but otherwise, one medium-size spray bottle should be enough.
-You can easily put together another batch if you need to.
+- Soap Spray bottle.
+Your bottle size will vary depending on what you need your insecticidal soap spray for.
+If you have a few plants with pest problems then you will want to make a decent amount, but otherwise, one medium-size soap spray bottle should be enough.
+You can easily put together another batch of insecticidal soaps if you need to.